 Moving from California to Texas: Car Registration Guide

 You have 30 days from the moment you become a Texas resident to register your vehicle with the Texas Department of Motor Vehicles.
 The signature cost is the $90 New Resident Tax, which replaces Texas's 6.25% use tax for cars brought in from out of state.
-Compared with what California would charge for an equivalent in-bound vehicle, most movers save thousands.
-This guide walks through the full sequence: the documents you need, the order of operations between Texas inspection and registration, what to do with your California plates and Vehicle License Fee (VLF), and the differences between California's CARB smog program and Texas's emissions rules in 17 metro counties.
+Set against what California would charge for an equivalent in-bound vehicle, most movers come out thousands ahead.
+Below you'll find which documents to bring, why the Texas inspection has to happen before registration, how to handle your California plates and recover part of your Vehicle License Fee (VLF), and where California's CARB smog program parts ways with the emissions rules Texas enforces in 17 metro counties.

 Why this move is different from any other state-to-state transfer

-The California-to-Texas migration is one of the largest interstate vehicle flows in the United States.
-Two regulatory systems collide on the day you cross state lines: California's vehicle registration regime is among the most expensive and emissions-strict in the country, while Texas runs one of the cheaper and more permissive systems.
-The result is a one-time financial and procedural reset that, if handled in the right order, costs less than $200 in state fees on top of inspection and title work.
+California to Texas is one of the busiest interstate vehicle routes in the country, and the two states sit at opposite ends of the registration spectrum.
+California's system is among the most expensive and the strictest on emissions; Texas runs one of the cheapest and most permissive.
+Crossing the state line forces a one-time financial and paperwork reset that, done in the right order, runs under $200 in state fees on top of inspection and title work.

 For a broader interstate framework, see our moving and car registration overview.
 For state-specific fee tables, the California state page and Texas state page show the exact line items each side charges.